 KTM Selle Dalla Valle Seat Cover Replacement

 The seat cover on my 2014 KTM 450 SXF was showing signs of wear after 150 hours of use.
 I wanted to keep the stock look but upgrade to a Selle Dalla Valle seat cover.
-I’ve done a seat cover replacement on my old bike, a 2009 KX450f and remembered it was kind of a pain to do.
+I’ve done a seat cover replacement on my old bike, a 2009 KX450f.
+It was kind of a pain to do as a result of not having a good stapler.
 I only had a hand-powered stapler and it was not powerful enough to drive the staples.
 I had to hand hammer just about every staple I put in.

 When I installed the seat cover this time I stepped up to an electric stapler and it still wasn’t powerful enough.
-I found out that the pneumatic stapler was my only option to make the seat cover install go smoothly.
+Using a pneumatic stapler was my only option to make the seat cover install go smoothly.
 I had to get creative since I didn’t have an air compressor to power the stapler.
 My toy hauler has an external air tank for inflating tires and had a capacity just enough to power the pneumatic stapler.

 KTM Stock Seat Cover